c444rter/web-analytics/docs/DEPLOYMENT.md

 ### Configure the Backend API Service

-1. Railway will detect your Dockerfile
-2. **Important**: For the build context, you need to ensure requirements.txt is available
-   - Set the root directory to the project root (where requirements.txt is located)
-   - In the "Settings" tab, under "Service Settings", set "Service Path" to `/backend`
+1. Railway will use Docker for building and deploying the application thanks to the `railway.toml` configuration file
+2. **Important**: The railway.toml file in the project root instructs Railway to:
+   - Use Docker instead of Nixpacks
-   - This ensures that the Dockerfile can find the requirements.txt file
+   - Use the Dockerfile located at backend/Dockerfile
+   - Set the appropriate start command
+   - No need to manually configure the build context or service path
 3. Click "Deploy"
 4. Wait for the initial deployment to complete
 5. Go to the "Variables" tab and add the following environment variables: